ames-market/psst/README.rst

 * Version 5.x (May 2020) by Swathi Battula and Leigh Tesfatsion, with support from PNNL (Tom McDermott, Mitch Pelton, Qiuhua Huang, Sarmad Hanif).
 This version consolidates features from previous versions and continues the main development in PSST.
 It adds support for the submission of price-sensitive demand bids into daily DAM SCUC/SCED and RTM SCED optimizations formulated as MILP problems with a comprehensive set of system constraints.
 It permits continual updating of initial state conditions to permit market operations to run over successive days.
 The package includes an 8-bus test system based on data, operations, and market timing for the Electric Reliability Council of Texas (ERCOT).

-More detail is provided in the `original release notes <http://www2.econ.iastate.edu/tesfatsi/AMESVersionReleaseHistory.htm>`_ and `list of publications <http://www2.econ.iastate.edu/tesfatsi/AMESMarketHome.htm>`_.
+More detail is provided in the `original release notes <http://www2.econ.iastate.edu/tesfatsi/AMESVersionReleaseHistory.htm>`_.
 The original contributors to AMES have now spread out through several organizations in the electric power industry.
 In order to facilitate long-term viability and broader use of AMES, this repository